 On our third day in Cambodia we bought a motorbike – Suzuki Viva, 109 CC, 2008 – for 290$.
-We found it on Facebook group.
+We found it on one of the Facebook groups.

-Owner of the bike was a nice guy, who as it turned out was living in a guest house just next to ours.
+Owner of the bike was a nice guy, who, as it turned out, was living in a guest house just next to ours.
 We don’t know much about motorbikes.
 Ok, we don’t know anything about them.
 But we looked at it.
 Took it for a test drive.
 Drove around few blocks.
-I handed over 290$, received a registration card and key and at the same moment became owner of my first motorbike.
+Everything seemed OK.
+So I handed over 290$, received a registration card and key, and at the same moment became owner of my first motorbike.

-As we didn’t have helmets we postponed our first ride through traffic madness of Phnom Penh to the next day.
+As we didn’t have helmets we postponed our first ride through the traffic madness of Phnom Penh until the next day.

 To be honest, I find traffic in Phom Penh OK.
 I don’t have much experience with it.
 But as the average speed here is more like 40 km/h or less and people are calm it’s not that bad as it looks at first.